johnlane/grub/_includes/intro.md

 Specifically, the UUID cannot be used with plain DMCrypt volumes or when a LUKS detached header is used.

+### Key Files

+A key file contains the cryptographic material required to unlock a volume.
+This is a passphrase for a LUKS volume or a key for a plain volume.
+The required data is usually read from the beginning of the given file but the `offset` command-line option allows it to be read from within the file.

+When used in plain mode, the amount of data read is the number of bytes required for the key and an error will occur if insufficient data can be read.

+When used in LUKS mode, all of the available data (up to a maximum of 8KiB) is read and used as a passphrase.
+The `keyfile-size` command-line option can be used to limit the amount of data that is read.
+(This option does not apply to plain mode.)

+These options can be used together to embed a key or passhrase in a larger file.

 ### Examples